Workshops happening through The Healing House of Saint Paul.

 Participants will ...

-- learn the spiritual, mental, and physical symptoms of unresolved trauma and the beliefs implemented to self-guard against future trauma.
+- learn to recognize the spiritual, mental, and physical symptoms of unresolved trauma and the beliefs implemented to self-guard against future trauma.

-- learn how negative beliefs about self, others, and the world become implemented especially in early attachment development and trauma.
+- learn why negative beliefs about self, others, and the world become set neurologically, especially in early attachment developmental trauma, and how to begin changing beliefs.

 - learn how discovering and trusting one's truest nature and deepest knowing is key to changing incongruent behavior.